pwittchen/NetworkEvents/README.md

 * Look at `MainActivity` in application located in `example` directory to see how this library works.
 * If you want to use this library with [Dagger](https://github.com/square/dagger), check `example-dagger` directory.
-* Example with disabling ping and Wifi Access Points Scan is available in `example-disabling-ping-and-wifi-scan` directory.
-* Example with customizing `pingUrl` and `pingTimeout` is available in `example-ping-customization` directory.
+* Example presenting how to use this library with GreenRobot's Event Bus is presented in `example-greenrobot-bus	` directory

 Download
 --------